 The False Claims Act allows private citizens with knowledge of fraud against the federal government to file a lawsuit on behalf of the United States.
 In successful False Claims Act lawsuits, the guilty party is generally ordered to repay the US triple the amount defrauded and the whistleblower who brought the claim becomes entitled to 15 to 30 percent of the government’s reward.

-Do you have knowledge of government fraud?
+Do you have knowledge of government fraud in the Philadelphia area?
 If so, you may be eligible for a monetary reward.
-To find out if you qualify for compensation, contact our False Claims Act attorneys in Philadelphia today for a free case evaluation.
+To find out if you qualify for compensation, contact our False Claims Act attorneys today for a free case evaluation.

 Filing a False Claims Act Lawsuit